Saturday, August 24, 2024

 It ends up she had been in hospital for cancer treatment and recently returned home.
 I hoped I could cheer her up with a visit and talking about the old days.
 She welcomed a visitor from an old friend so first stop after landing in Boise was to visit.
 Her sister was visiting for several weeks and helping look over her so the three of us had a pleasant time reconnecting.

 A grocery store was right next to her house so I stopped by for some food/snacks/drinks for the weekend.
 I hadn't even booked a hotel for the night because I wasn't sure where I was going to stay but found a last minute option close by for a reasonable rate so checked in for the night.
-The night was still young and I was a little bored so I thought it might be fun to see a little more of the city and check out what the city offered.
+The night was still young and I was a little bored so I thought it might be fun to see a little more of the city and check out what the town had to offer.
 A quick Google search and I found there was a historic district called Hyde Park that had a few pubs so I headed out to have a cold one.

 I was hoping as close as Idaho is to Montana that I might find some Big Sky Brewery options on tap but no such luck.
 I did find a little microbrew that had their own selection so had one and done.
 The bartender had one recommendation downtown Boise that I might find some Moose Drool, but no such luck.
 I drove nearby to downtown Boise which especially for a Thursday night was happening.
 I briefly walked around but soon realized I needed to get some sleep.